hitoshinagano/Airbnb/README.md

 # Airbnb : Where will a new guest book their first travel experience?
 Airbnb competition at Kaggle.
-The scripts give a NDCG score of about 0.885, good for #149th/1463 in private LB.
+The scripts give a NDCG score of about 0.885, good for #149th/1463 in private LB.<br>
 I participated with nickname "HN Musac".

 # What was the challenge?